defgsus/teletext-archive-unicode/README.md

 ### format

 Each line is one complete json object.
 Each file starts with a simple line like this.
-The timestamp is UTC.
+All timestamps are UTC.
 ```json
 {"scraper":"3sat","timestamp":"2022-02-05T04:09:36"}
 ```